 In an effort to reduce unemployment and create jobs for younger job-seekers, Germany implemented certain regulations in 1996 to enable employees to take early retirement.
 Although the law is no longer in effect, the Company's German subsidiaries have made provisions for those employees who are eligible per their employment contracts.
-During 2014, there were additional provisions of \$429 (2013: \$204) and payments of \$494 (2013: \$1,001).
-Additional payments of approximately \$1,145 are expected to occur over the next four years.
-Discount rates of 0.4%, 0.08% and 2.81% were used by the Company's German subsidiaries to determine the liabilities recorded.
+During 2015, there were (reversals) provisions of (\$429) (2014: \$429) and payments of \$247 (2014: \$494).
+Additional payments of approximately \$872 are expected to occur over the next five years.
+Discount rate of 0.40% was used by the Company's German subsidiary to determine the liabilities recorded.
+Furthermore, two of our partial retirement obligations expired during 2015.